-As part of our research protocol, during the focus groups a presentation was first conducted, and then questions were presented for discussion.
+As part of our research protocol, during the focus groups and workshops a presentation was first conducted, and then questions were presented for discussion.
 Themes from the discussion were recorded by the researchers, whom acted as facilitators (and clearly demarcated as outsiders), and these themes were then also tested in subsequent focus groups for validity.
 Where there were commonalities and agreement, these were discussed, and areas of conflict or disagreement were also identified.
 These themes that were commonly discussed in all focus groups were seen to be validated, and these provide a framework for future negotiations and discussions on the implementation of PES in the region.

 In summary, our PAR approach helped set the stage for further discussion among diverse actors in the region to achieve understanding.
 Importantly, we, as researchers, witnessed a transformative change in the relations between the Indigenous groups and the researchers.

 Barriers were broken down and trust forged through cooperation and through working towards relevant community objectives-an important goal of PAR (Fals-Borda, 2001).

-4. Results
+Results

-4.1.
-PES programs in Clayoquot Sound
+Focus groups: PES programs in Clayoquot Sound

-The results show that PES is occurring in Clayoquot, though these arrangements are not described as PES.
-Table 3 presents the kinds of programs occurring, the contract type, whether these programs are functioning, and potential programs that are being discussed.
+The results from the focus show that PES is occurring in Clayoquot Sound, though these arrangements are not described as PES.
+Table 9 presents the kinds of programs occurring, the contract type, whether these programs are functioning, and potential programs that are being discussed.

-Table 3: PES Type and Contract: Existing and Potential in Clayoquot (program and contract type drawn from Waage et al., 2008).
+Table 9: PES Type and Contract: Existing and Potential in Clayoquot (program and contract type drawn from Waage et al., 2008).

-Type of Program Contract Type Existing in Clayoquot Potential for Clayoquot Environmental Goods Contractual Fish Stream Meares Island water • Food • Fresh water • Fuel • Fiber Contractual Rehabilitation and Hatcheries- Contractual Eel Grass Restoration Informal Voluntary rod fee- supporting hatcheries Regulating Services Contractual Siting of fish farms according to TEK Carbon
+Type of Program Contract Type Existing in Clayoquot Potential for Clayoquot Environmental Goods • Food • Fresh water • Fuel • Fiber Contractual Fish Stream Rehabilitation and Hatcheries- Meares Island water and freshwater from other sources for Tofino Contractual Eel Grass Restoration Informal Voluntary rod fee- supporting hatcheries Regulating Services • Climate regulation • Flood regulation • Disease regulation • Water purification Contractual Siting of fish farms according to TEK Carbon

+1 ~ .

-Cultural Services Contractual CWR- Resource Hotel Tax to support
+Cultural Services Contractual Hotel Tax to support

-• Aesthetic Guardian Tribal Parks and
+Aesthetic Guardian Tribal Parks and

-• Spiritual Program with Guardians Programs
+restricte Program with Guardians Programs

+• Spiritual Ahousaht

-• Educational Ahousaht
+• Educational

-Recreational

-Contractual Parks Canada and Threatened Species
+• Recreational Contractual Parks Canada and Tla-o-qui-aht Program for Tribal Parks Guardian Services Threatened Species Protection and Wildlife viewing

-Tla-o-qui-aht Protection and

-Program for Wildlife viewing

-Tribal Parks

-Guardian Services

-Customary Wildside Trail Traditional knowledge interpretation and
+Customary Wildside Trail Meares Island Trail and Kayak Fee Traditional knowledge interpretation and performance.

-Informal Meares Island performance.
+Informal

-Trail and Kayak

-Fee